vodka2/vk-audio-token/README.md

 Read this in [russian](README.ru.md).

 This code makes it possible to obtain VK token, that works for VK audio API, so you can query audio URIs.
-The code was obtained through reversing Kate Mobile application.
+The code was obtained through reversing Kate Mobile application and official VK client.
 VK login, VK password, GMS ID and GMS token are needed.
-No additional dependencies are required.
+(The last two only for Kate Mobile based method) No additional dependencies are required.

 See files in the `examples` directory to see how it can be used.
 These scripts obtain both GMS credentials and VK token.
 Just run one of them: `example_microg.php login pass` and it will print the token.
+Examples that show how to use obtained VK token are in the `usage` subdirectory.

-There is also more advanced CLI tool:
+There is also more advanced CLI tool, that emulates Kate Mobile:
 ```
 Usage: src/cli/vk-audio-token.php [options] vk_login vk_pass
 Options: